 Fortunately for beginners on this matters, we heard from Flavio Escribano of Gecon, that today this need is supported by frameworks like the Gamification Model Canvas, the agile, flexible and systematic tool created by Sergio Jiménez, that now, in its 3.0 version, helps to find and evaluate solutions based on game design and to ultimately develop behaviors in non-game environments.

 Then, it is clear that the application of game dynamics has a positive influence on person’s behaviour in all the environments.
 Everybody has an inner child that always wants to play in order to be healthy and happy.
 So, don’t waste your time, follow your instinct: just play.
 At the end, the world will be the winner, and we will see it at next GWC.

 After many years working as a technical journalist in several magazines, newspapers and publishing projects as well as a consultant and specialized trainer for software companies, now I am part of Datio Academy Team.
-From Academy, we are responsible for the edition, coordination and maintenance of documentation resources, corporative communication, gamification and social media strategies which is a very enriching experience that potentiates our startup culture.
+We are responsible for the edition, coordination and maintenance of documentation resources, corporative communication, gamification and social media strategies which is a very enriching experience that potentiates our startup culture.